What We Do and How You Can Get Involved

 to which both members and the general public are welcomed.
 The meetings are held, unless otherwise announced,

-at the Easttown Library & Information Center in Berwyn, Pennsylvania.
+at the the Tredyffrin Public Libary in Strafford (Fall) or the Easttown Library in Berwyn (Winter/Spring).
 A topic of local

 historic interest is presented, and discussion is encouraged.
 Students and teachers are particularly encouraged to attend.

 To record and preserve historical records, photographs, and other materials from the upper Main Line — In the 75 years of its existence, the organization